comsci-uwc-isak/unit-1-project-UzayPoyraz/README.md

 We faced a problem: Too many arguments.
 We added quoting marks in order to show it as 1 sentence instead of multiple arguments.

+**Summary:** We were the alpha tester of the program, we did dynaminc testing using White-box testing method.